-20MHz - Select if you are not using any 802.11n wireless clients.
+20MHz: Select if you are not using any 802.11n wireless clients.
 This is the default setting.
-20/40MHz(Auto) - Select if you are using both 802.11n and non-802.11n wireless devices.

-Short Guard Check this box to reduce the guard interval time therefore increasing the data capacity.
-However, it's less reliable and may Interval: create higher data loss.
+Short GI: Check this box to reduce the guard interval time therefore increasing the data capacity.
+However, it's less reliable and may create higher data loss.